 Lawyers-police clash: Delhi HC issues notice to Centre, city police chief, chief secy

-The bench initiated the proceedings at around 1 pm and issued notices to the authorities.
-It will take up the matter again at 3 pm.
-It asked the police officers, who were allegedly involved in the clashes, to be present in the court at 3 pm.

-The Delhi Police was represented by advocate Rahul Mehra, while senior advocate Mohit Mathur appeared for Delhi High Court Bar Association.
+The decision to hold an urgent hearing was taken after the chief justice concluded a meeting with senior judges of the high court and other senior officers of the Delhi Police at 12.30 pm.
 The bench said it wants to defuse the situation and the judges held a meeting for four hours last evening and they are here since morning to calm down the situation.

 The court also issued notices to the Bar Council of Delhi and all the bar associations of the Delhi district courts.
 Lawyers and police had clashed at Tis Hazari Court complex here on Saturday afternoon during which at least 10 police personnel and several lawyers were injured while 17 vehicles vandalized, according to officials and eyewitnesses.